 The North Mountain Park Nature Center is a division of APRC, located at 620 N Mountain Avenue in Ashland.

 Learn about fundraising efforts for our future Nature Play Area!

 The Nature Center will be closed on January 21, for Martin Luther King Day,

 and on January 28 and 29, for office cleaning.

 NATURE CENTER: Open 8:30 a.m. - 4:30 p.m., Mon - Fri

 Learn more at the following links.

 - Contact Us

-Registration for Autumn is underway!
-Programs in our Fall 2018 PlayGuide run September through December, 2018.
+Registration for WinterSpring is underway!
+Programs in our WinterSpring 2019 PlayGuide run December, 2018 through May, 2019.
 View the current digital guide by clicking on the image.
 (You may also view in PDF format) Direct registration links are available for all applicable programs in the digital PlayGuides.

 North Mountain Park, located next to Bear Creek in beautiful Ashland Oregon, encompasses a Nature Center, Demonstration Gardens